 To understand this relationship between adhesion strength and some of the substances manufacturers have had to bring into their facilities in higher volume, experts at Brighton Science conducted a study to examine how easily molecules of these materials can transfer to surfaces and what that might mean for part cleaning and adhesion processes.

 “We began by flame-treating chrome-plated steel coupons, or ferrotype plates, that we would be subjecting to unwashed, sanitized, and washed hands, respectively.
-In order to get a picture of what was on the surface of each sample, we used a surface analysis method called reflection absorption infrared spectroscopy (RAIRS) which can detect substances on surfaces as thin as a few molecules.
+To get a picture of what was on the surface of each sample, we used a surface analysis method called reflection absorption infrared spectroscopy (RAIRS), which can detect substances on surfaces as thin as a few molecules.
 Analysis done using RAIRS is expressed in spectra with peaks at certain wavelengths indicating the presence of particular substances.”

 Read the rest of the article from Brighton Science here to find out the results of the test.